West Santa Cruz-Peace-June 9, 2018

 By Ken Kollwitz

-Went out on the Peace Saturday, June 9, 2018 for a trip to the backside of Santa Cruz.
+Santa Cruz Island dive report for Channel Islands Dive Adventures.
+Trip was on the Peace on June 9, 2018 and turned out great!
+Went out on the Peace for a trip to the backside of Santa Cruz.
 Originally CIDA had only half the boat but luckily I was able to sell the entire boat with a trip to Gull Island and Flame Reef in hopes for the photographers to get there fill of nudi’s and other cool underwater creatures.

 The week before had an ugly wind forecast and I had about 6 people check with me to see if we were still going and of course that was a BIG YES!
 We started out at 3 am with a little bit of a bumpy ride but not much different then the usual and as we cruised around the side of the island it smoothed out to flat seas and beautiful sunny weather.
 The only problem is the forecast was increased to a gale warning starting at 3 pm so Captain Steven decided the best thing would be to make it a 3 dive day so we could cross channel before it became a REAL problem.